sudheerj/angular-interview-questions/README.md

     })
     export class AppModule { }
     ```
-    The NgModule decorator has five important(among all) options
+    The NgModule decorator has five important (among all) options:
     1. The imports option is used to import other dependent modules.
-The BrowserModule is required by default for any web based angular application
+The BrowserModule is required by default for any web based angular application.
-    2. The declarations option is used to define components in the respective module
+    2. The declarations option is used to define components in the respective module.
-    3. The bootstrap option tells Angular which Component to bootstrap in the application
+    3. The bootstrap option tells Angular which Component to bootstrap in the application.
-    4. The providers option is used to configure set of injectable objects that are available in the injector of this module.
+    4. The providers option is used to configure a set of injectable objects that are available in the injector of this module.
     5. The entryComponents option is a set of components dynamically loaded into the view.

   **[⬆ Back to Top](#table-of-contents)**